Class 1 - Introduction, listening and Fundamentals

 J.S.
 Bach, Brandenberg Concerrto No. 5 (1721)

 In the baroque era composers began writing suites, a set of pieces or movements that would cohere together into a unified whole.
-Composers conceived of these pieces as all being part of a larger work, where contrasting tempos, keys, and styles would be taken into account to create connections on a larger scale.
+Composers conceived of these pieces as all being part of a larger work, where contrasting tempos, keys, and even contrasting regional styles would be planned out to create connections on a larger scale.
 For example, many suites were in three movements that would be in a fast-slow-fast structure.

-Bach composed his six Brandenburg concertos in 1721 for the purposes of seeking patronage from the Margrave of Brandenburg, although unsuccessfully as the court did not have the required musicians to perform the scores, which were left unperformed for some time.
-Indeed, most of these concertos were not performed during Bach's lifetime.
+Bach composed his six Brandenburg concertos in 1721 for the purposes of seeking patronage from the Margrave of Brandenburg, unsuccessfully as the court did not have the required musicians to perform the scores.
+These concerti were left unperformed for during Bach's lifetime.
 Despite this disappointing initial reception, these concerti and now considered to be among the finest works from the Baroque era.

 All six concerti are in the form of concerto grosso, where a collection of instruments share solo roles accompanied by an ensemble.
 The solo group is known as the concertino while the orchestra is known as the ripieno.
 When all the instruments play together, concertino and ripieno alike, this is known as a tutti section.